GoogleChrome/CertificateTransparency/ct_policy.md

 A certificate is “CT qualified” if it meets one of the following criteria:

-  1. An SCT from a log qualified at the time of check is presented via the TLS extension OR is embedded within a stapled OCSP response;
+  1. An SCT from a log qualified at the time of check is presented via the TLS extension OR is embedded within a stapled OCSP response;

-     **AND** there is at least one SCT from a Google Log, qualified at the time of check, presented via any method;
+     **AND** there is at least one SCT from a Google Log, qualified at the time of check, presented via any method;

      **AND** there is at least one SCT from a non-Google Log, qualified at time of check, presented via any method.
-  1. An Embedded SCT from a log qualified at the time of check is presented;
+  1. An Embedded SCT from a log qualified at the time of check is presented;

-     **AND** there is at least one Embedded SCT from a Google Log, once or currently qualified;
+     **AND** there is at least one Embedded SCT from a Google Log, once or currently qualified;

-     **AND** there is at least one Embedded SCT from a non-Google Log, once or currently qualified;
+     **AND** there is at least one Embedded SCT from a non-Google Log, once or currently qualified;

      **AND** there are Embedded SCTs from AT LEAST the number of logs once or currently qualified shown in Table 1.